aws-samples/genai-messaging-hotel-assistant/README.md

 As a convenience, the API deployed by this solution implements a POST endpoint that you can use to start a new dummy conversation.
 You do that by sending a POST request to the endpoint provided by `cdk` as an output (search for `HotelAssistant.GenAIAssistantMessagingAPIEndpoint`).

 Please, be advised that this endpoint is not protected.
-For development/demo purposes this can be fine since WhatsApp will only allow you to start a conversation with registered phone numbers but is by no means an acceptable practice for a production system.
+For development/demo purposes this might be fine since WhatsApp will only allow you to start a conversation with registered phone numbers but is by no means an acceptable practice for a production system.

 ```bash
 curl -X POST "${API_ENDPOINT}/whatsapp" \